 When to Choose Invoice Factoring

-Invoice factoring is sometimes described as selling your invoices to a third party at a discount.
+Invoice factoring is sometimes described as selling your unpaid invoices to a third party at a discount.
 Your fees will vary depending on how much you factor, the value of the invoices, and other details, but rates are as low as 0.25 percent when you work with Viva.

 Alternatives to Invoice Factoring